databydepew/ml-monitoring/README.md

-# ML Model Monitoring with Prometheus
+# ML Model Monitoring with Prometheus and Distribution Monitoring

 This project demonstrates how to deploy and monitor a machine learning model using Kubernetes and Prometheus.
-The model predicts loan approvals and tracks various metrics including model accuracy and prediction latency.
+The model predicts loan refinancing approvals and includes advanced monitoring features such as:

+- Real-time distribution monitoring for feature drift detection
+- Prediction distribution monitoring
+- Model performance tracking
+- Integration with BigQuery for reference data
+- Prometheus metrics for all monitoring aspects

 ## Prerequisites